 9A.
 Zoning Ordinance review of Chapter 2 (45 minute time limit start 8:08pm-8:53pm

-The commissioners and Kopriva reviewed and discussed ordinance Chapter 2.19 (see item 9C below)

-Kopriva stated that the PC needs to be specific relating to permitting of what they want to see.
-Stridiron suggested to add wording to 2.19 that a permit is required.

 Motion by Stridiron: Leave section 2.19 as is and add sentence to apply for required permit, seconded by Kulka.
 Stridiron called for further discussion.
 Motion withdrawn